sububer/dex-arbitrage/README.md

 Nomics utils has the functions for scraping nomics data via their api, please see the nomics_test.py file for examples.

+#### Known Issues
+There is a bug where if you try and re-use old-csv data from before today, the filter may not pick it up and you will get an empty analysis or crash.
+If so, just be sure to refresh data for your selected pair, and re-run.
+If you have existing csv data from earlier today, everything will work.
+Will be fixed in next version.

 ---